-Mpala is jointly operated by the Mpala Wildlife Foundation, Princeton University, the Smithsonian Institution, the Kenya Wildlife Service, and the National Museums of Kenya.
+Mpala is jointly operated by Princeton University, the Smithsonian Institution, the Kenya Wildlife Service, the National Museums of Kenya and the Wildlife Research and Training Institute.
 Mpala provides interdisciplinary research and training programmes in ecology, evolution, geology, and resource management to scientists from Kenya and around the world.
 Researchers, representing all our partners, are drawn to Mpala to study the centre’s remarkable ecosystem, making Mpala a hub for collaborative research.

 Princeton University serves as the managing partner for Mpala.
 Through Princeton University, Mpala has been awarded several National Science Foundation grants to improve facilities and completely rebuild the campsite.
 Most recently the grants were used to construct a cutting-edge genomics and stable isotope laboratory.
 Throughout the year, Princeton faculty, researchers, and graduate and undergraduate students visit the property to expand on their knowledge of the African landscape and to undertake research.